CyntexMore/tmx-ffb-driver/README.md

 ```
 $ insmod tmx_driver.ka
 ```
-activate it.
+to activate it.
 You'll need root permissions to run `insmod` and you'll have to run `insmod` every time you want to activate the kernel module.

 If you want to install it you can run
 ```